goschtl/zope/z3c.proxy/trunk/src/z3c/proxy/README.txt

 ProxyAwareContainerItemRenamer
 ------------------------------

 This adapter uses IObjectMover to move an item within the same container to a different name.
 We need to first setup an adapter for IObjectMover:

 Setup test container and proxies:

-  >>> from zope.app.container.sample import SampleContainer
+  >>> from zope.container.sample import SampleContainer
   >>> from zope.copypastemove import ContainerItemRenamer
   >>> from zope.copypastemove import IObjectMover
   >>> from z3c.proxy.container import ProxyAwareContainerItemRenamer

   >>> import zope.component
-  >>> from zope.app.container.interfaces import IContained
+  >>> from zope.container.interfaces import IContained
   >>> zope.component.provideAdapter(ProxyAwareObjectMover, [IContained],
   ...
 IObjectMover)

   >>> class ContainerLocationProxyStub(ContainerLocationProxy):
   ...
   ...     implements(INameChooser)
   ...
   ...     def chooseName(self, name, ob):
   ...        while name in self:
   ...            name += '_'
   ...        return name

 To rename an item in a container, instantiate a ContainerItemRenamer with the
 container:

   >>> container = SampleContainer()